 Call of Duty Vanguard review – campaign, zombies and multiplayer under the microscope.

 Call of Duty Vanguard came out on Friday and that means like every year: Call of Duty weekend!
 For me that means manageable continuous action in the campaign and fun in the zombie mode in terms of ambition, for Alex it means multiplayer continuous battles and all together it’s what is perhaps the most consistently running game series of all time.
 Since 2003, a Call of Duty has been released every year.
 Without exception.
 Outside of sports series, that might be pretty unique.
-This year, it’s back to the trenches of World War II with Call of Duty Vanguard, which, by the way, Call of Duty visited a lot less often than you’d think: Besides Call of Duty WWII 2017, there were only three games in this war, namely the first three parts.
+This year, it’s back to the trenches of World War II with Call of Duty Vanguard, which, by the way, Call of Duty visited a lot less often than you’d think: Besides Call of Duty WWII 2017, there were only three games in this war, namely the three parts.

 Call of Duty Vanguard – The campaign